 Back pain is often complex because there can be a number of contributing factors seemingly unrelated to your spine.
 One such factor often overlooked is footwear selection.
 Shoes that throw off alignment are just as bad for your back as ones offering very little support.
-The professional spine surgeons at The Spine Institute in Beverly Hills discuss 5 of the best types of shoes to wear if you experience regular back pain.
+If you are facing trouble with back pain resulting from shoes, consult a spine surgeon.
+Beverly Hills spine experts discusses 5 of the best types of shoes to wear if you experience regular back pain.

 1. Minimalist Shoes

 Not to be confused with flats, minimalist shoes are designed in a way that encourages the middle or front portion of your foot to hit the ground with each step.
 As a result, pressure is taken off your heel, which also reduces stress on your spine.

 Most high-quality running shoes provide added stability and create a neutral arch.
 You also usually get the proper amount of cushioning to minimize force when your feet strike the ground while jogging or running.